 Octlan (Mdz44r)

 This compound glyph for the place name Octlan has two prominent elements.
 One is the bowl of pulque (octli), which is trapezoidal in shape and painted a terracotta color.
 The bowl has a horizontal line running close to the top of the bowl.
 The side of the bowl facing the viewer also has the symbol that looks like ram's horns, called the yacametztli, which is associated with pulque (though does not add to the phonetic value).
 The pulque beverage has a lot of white foam on top (the dots and upside down u's).
-On the foam sits two white, upper, front teeth (tlantli) with red gums, providing the phonetic value for the locative suffix (-tlan), place of.
+On the foam sits two white, upper, front teeth (tlantli) with red gums, providing the phonetic value for the locative suffix (-tlan), near.

 Stephanie Wood